gciatto/eass23-cl-in-mas/README.md

-# On the role of computational logic in MAS: practice with 2P-Kt 4 hours
+# On the role of computational logic in MAS: practice with 2P-Kt

 4h lecture at EASS 2023, held by [Giovanni Ciatto](mailto:giovanni.ciatto@unibo.it)